Send and receive compressed traffic using gzip

 Number 1 icon

-By default, Index adds an Accept-Encoding: gzip HTTP header to the bid request An OpenRTB request that is sent from a supply-side platform (SSP) or ad exchange to the DSP requesting a bid response for potential impressions.
-A bid request contains information about the impression that allows the DSP to decide whether to bid on the impression. to specify that we accept compressed bid responses from DSPs.
+By default, Index adds an Accept-Encoding: gzip HTTP header to the bid request to specify that we accept compressed bid responses from DSPs.

 Note: To opt-out of receiving the Accept-Encoding: gzip field for bid requests, contact your Index Representative.